 The Province supports the Off-Reserve Aboriginal Action Plan and the Urban Aboriginal Strategy by

-- Working to close social and economic gaps address the needs of urban Aboriginal people, including First Nations, Métis and non-status Aboriginals
+- Working to close social and economic gaps address the needs of urban Indigenous people, including First Nations, Métis and non-status indigenous people.

-- Supporting coordinated and collaborative approaches involving the federal government, local government and Aboriginal organizations to address urban Aboriginal social and economic issues
+- Supporting coordinated and collaborative approaches involving the federal government, local government and indigenous organizations to address urban social and economic issues

-- Working to support urban and off-reserve Aboriginal people's access to education, training, skills development and employment and to support economic development
+- Working to support urban and off-reserve Indigenous people's access to education, training, skills development and employment and to support economic development

 NOTE: For ORAAP Year-End Reports go to Progress Reporting.